H265 vs H264 – Which Video Codec Is Better?

 Encoding and Decoding Resources

-H.265 encoding demands more processing power due to its complexity.
-Encoding times are generally longer than with H.264.
-For real-time applications, this requirement can be a bottleneck unless hardware acceleration is available.
+Here’s the trade-off nobody loves talking about.
+H.265 encoding takes more processing power because it’s doing more complex work under the hood.
+Encoding times are noticeably longer than H.264.
+For real-time applications, this can be a genuine bottleneck unless you’ve got hardware acceleration handling the load.

 Future Outlook

-• H.264 remains vital for SD and HD content due to its compatibility and lower decoding resource needs.
+• H.264 still holds its ground for SD and HD content thanks to universal compatibility and lower decoding requirements.